Mootay History, Family Crest & Coats of Arms

 Early Origins of the Mootay family

 The surname Mootay was first found in Essex, where the family held a family seat from very early times, having been granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 Moate (Irish: An Móta) is a town in County Westmeath, Ireland.
 In this case the town's name was derived from the term "motte-and-bailey," an early Norman fortification with a wooden or stone keep.
 The Norman earthwork is still visible behind the buildings on the main street.

 Important Dates for the Mootay family

 This web page shows only a small excerpt of our Mootay research.
-Another 210 words (15 lines of text) covering the years 1710, 1693 and 1738 are included under the topic Early Mootay History in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) covering the years 1379, 1588, 1583, 1686, 1693, 1710, 1693 and 1738 are included under the topic Early Mootay History in all our PDF Extended History products and printed products wherever possible.

 Mootay Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Mott, Motte, Mote, De Mott, De Motte, Demott and others.